Cover your asset from the interest-only mortgage timebomb

 Monthly repayments were low, compared to repayment mortgages.
 This suited self-employed people whose income could fluctuate from one month to the next.

 Barriers to entry were also fewer.
 You didn't even need a mechanism in place to prove that you could settle the loan amount at the end of the term!

 But it's worth remembering, the appreciation of the housing market was different.
 We thought that house prices would rise forever and ever.

 The house prices were rising so fast that homeowners lost their view of reality.
 Interest only loans secured on their property made people believe that they could live beyond their means.
 They thought that the equity would always be there (and rise) to support their lavish lifestyle.

 They were so popular that, by 2007, 33% of mortgages were interest only*.
 This was when the housing boom peaked and has, in hindsight, caused more problems than it solved.

-That many of the repayments ‘mechanisms’ wouldn’t raise enough capital to pay of the home loan got overlooked.
+That many of the repayments 'mechanisms' wouldn't raise enough capital to pay off the home loan got overlooked.